Where

 Yes.

-All puppies are wormed at least twice, and are given
+All puppies are wormed at least twice, and are vaccinated using a killed/modified live virus solution

-to protect against Distemper, Hepatitis, Parainfluenza,
+to protect against Distemper, Parainfluenza,

-Parvovirus, and Coronavirus, in addition to others.
+Parvovirus and Coronavirus, in addition to others.

 -Return to Top-